ba1ake/Atak_replay_system/readme.md

 ## <a name="fetching-the-kml-file"></a>🌐 Fetching the KML File from the ATAK Server

 1. Log in to your ATAK web portal with your admin certificate.
-2. Navigate to the **Marti / Latest KML** endpoint.
+2. Navigate to the Situation Awareness KMLSA feed
-3. Copy the full HTTPS URL for the feed you want to monitor, e.g.:
+3. open up the file and grab the first HTTPS link in <a herf="abc...">

 ```text
 https://serverip:8446/Marti/LatestKML?cotType=a-f&secago=60